IP-CAM/Remita-Opencart-v.2.x-Payment-Gateway/README.md

 1. Download the Remita plugin zip file

-2. Extract the downloaded file and Copy the extracted folder(remita folder) to modules folder in your OpenCart folder
+2. Extract the downloaded file and Copy the extracted folders(admin and catalog) to "upload folder" in your OpenCart folder
-3. Login to your OpenCart Admin.
-Click on "Modules > Modules and Services" from the left hand menu
+3. Login to your OpenCart Admin(On your browser).
+Click on "Extensions > Payments" from the left hand menu
-4. Click on "Selection" on the  Manage installed modules page, this click takes you to  Module selection Page
-5. On Module selection Page, search "remita" in the search bar and click on Install
-6. A success message is displayed on the right hand corner of your screen, to show your plugin has been installed successfuly.
+4. Scroll to "Remita" and click install(the "+" sign changes to "-")

 ### Setup

-1. Log into the OpenCart Admin
-2. Click on  *Modules* / *Modules and Services* from the left hand menu
+1. Login to your OpenCart Admin(On your browser).
+Click on "Extensions > Payments" from the left hand menu
-3. Click on   *Configure* on Remita
+2. Scroll to "Remita" and click Edit(button beside installation button)
-4. Enter the public key and secrete key (these can be found in the Remita Gateway Admin Panel --> https://login.remita.net/remita/registration/signup.spa
+3. Enter the public key and secrete key (these can be found in the Remita Gateway Admin Panel --> https://login.remita.net/remita/registration/signup.spa
-5. Save the settings
+4. Save the settings
+5. A success message is displayed on the screen, to show your plugin has been installed and the setup was successful.